1981 Major League Baseball postseason: American League Division Series

-Oakland Athletics vs. Kansas City Royals
+(W1) Oakland Athletics vs. (W2) Kansas City Royals

 This was the first postseason meeting between the Athletics and Royals.
 The Athletics swept the defending American League champion Royals to return to the ALCS for the first time since 1975.

-The Athletics stole Game 1 in Kansas City, 4–0, as Mike Norris pitched a complete game shutout, allowing only four hits.
-In Game 2, Steve McCatty delivered another complete game performance for the Athletics as they won 2–1 to go up 2–0 in the series headed to Oakland.
-In Game 3, the Athletics put away the Royals by a 4–1 score to advance to the ALCS.
+Mike Norris pitched a four-hit complete game shutout as the Athletics stole Game 1 on the road.
+In Game 2, Steve McCatty delivered another complete-game performance for the Athletics as they won 2–1 to go up 2–0 in the series headed to Oakland.
+In Game 3, a two-run homer from Dave McKay helped seal an Athletics victory as they completed the sweep to advance.

-These two teams would meet again in the 2014 AL Wild Card, which the Royals won 9–8 in 12 innings.
-The Royals would make their next postseason appearance in 1984.
+Both teams would meet again in the Wild Card Game in 2014, which the Royals won 9–8 in 12 innings before falling in the World Series that year.

-New York Yankees vs. Milwaukee Brewers
+(E1) New York Yankees vs. (E2) Milwaukee Brewers

-This was the only postseason meeting between the Yankees and Brewers.
-The Yankees fended off a late comeback by the Brewers to win the series in 5 games to advance to the ALCS for the second year in a row.
+The Yankees fended off a late comeback by the Brewers to win the series in five games to advance to the ALCS for the second year in a row.

-In Milwaukee, the Yankees fended off a rally by the Brewers to take Game 1, and then won Game 2 in a shutout thanks to excellent pitching from Dave Righetti and Goose Gossage.
-When the series shifted to the Bronx for Game 3, the Brewers overcame a 1–0 deficit late to win by a 5–3 score, winning their first postseason game in franchise history.
-Pete Vuckovich and Rollie Fingers kept the Yankees' offense at bay in Game 4 and helped the Brewers even the series.
-The Brewers took a 2–0 lead after the first three innings of Game 5, but the Yankees went on a 7–1 run to win and advance to the ALCS.
+In Game 1, the Brewers jumped out to an early lead, but the Yankees put up four runs in the top of the fourth thanks to a two-run blast from Oscar Gamble and a two-run RBI double by Rick Cerone to take the lead for good and win.
+Dave Righetti pitched six innings of shutout ball and Goose Gossage got his second straight save as the Yankees won Game 2 by a 3–0 score to take a 2–0 series lead headed to the Bronx.
+In Game 3, a leadoff home run from Paul Molitor in the top of the eighth helped break a 3–3 tie and put the Brewers in the lead for good as they won their first postseason game in franchise history.
+Pete Vuckovich pitched five shutout innings and Rollie Fingers earned a save as the Brewers won to force a decisive fifth game.
+In Game 5, the Brewers jumped out to an early 2–0 lead, but like in Game 1, the Yankees put up four runs in the fourth to take the lead for good and advance, thanks to home runs from Gamble and Reggie Jackson.

-The Brewers would return to the postseason the very next year, winning the ALCS against the California Angels to reach the World Series.
+The Brewers would return to the postseason the next year and even make the World Series as well, but they lost to the St. Louis Cardinals in seven games after being eleven outs away from the championship in Game 7.